 Teething can be no fun for your little one.
-And it can be pretty tough for you, too, especially if it includes night waking, general crankiness, and more pickiness about foods.
+And it can be pretty tough for you, too.
+To help ease the ache – and soothe your sanity – we’ve narrowed down the best teething foods.

 In this article: 📝